michellab/BioSimSpaceTutorials/01_introduction/04_writing_nodes.md

 In order to solve this problem, a core concept of BioSimSpace is the interoperable workflow component, or _node_.
 These are robust and portable Python scripts that typically do a small, well-defined piece of work.
 All inputs and outputs from the node are validated and the node is written in a such a way that it is _independent_ of the underlying software packages, i.e. the same script can work with a range of different packages.
 In addition, nodes are aware of the environment in which they are run, so can be used interactively, from the command-line, or within a workflow engine.

-While it is possible to write a node directly as a Python script, we suggest that the best way of writing one is inside of a [Jupyter](http://jupyter.org) notebook, like this.
+While it is possible to write a node directly as a Python script, we suggest that the best way of writing one is inside of a [Jupyter](http://jupyter.org) notebook.
 As you've already seen, the interactive notebook environment provides a fantastic way of prototyping and documenting your node and will allow a user to interact with it directly on a remote cloud server, such as [notebook.biosimspace.org](https://notebook.biosimspace.org).
 The notebook can provide a complete record of your work, inlcuding documentation, visualisation, and graphs.
 When you are happy with the node, you can download it as a regular Python script (by clicking on `File/Download As/Python` in JupyterHub or `File/Export Notebook As/Export Notebook to Executable Script` in JupyterLab) and run it directly from the command-line on your workstation, laptop, or on a high-performance computing cluster.
 Any interactive BioSimSpace elements, such as molecular visualisations, will simply be ignored when run this way.

 ## An example: Minimisation